Author Snapshot: Kelli Stanley

 What’s the question you’d like to be asked?
 Probably what I’m trying to achieve with my book.
 Themes, literary motifs, messages, intentions.

-n would you like never to be asked again?
+What question would you like never to be asked again?

 There’s no question about writing or my books that I mind answering, no matter how many times I’ve been asked it.
 It’s when people stop asking that I worry!